Diversity, Equity and Inclusion Committee

-The Diversity, Equity, and Inclusion Committee at Heidelberg University creates educational opportunities for students, faculty, and staff to cultivate a more inclusive environment that nurtures the intellectual, personal, and professional development of underrepresented groups on Heidelberg’s campus, including those historically oppressed and marginalized students because of race, socioeconomic status, gender identity, gender expression, age, national origin, ethnicity, sexual identity, creed, culture, religion, and disability to help enable all students to lead a life of purpose with distinction.
+The Diversity, Equity, and Inclusion Committee at Heidelberg University fosters educational opportunities for students, faculty, and staff to cultivate a more inclusive environment that nurtures the intellectual, personal, and professional development of each member of Heidelberg’s campus, with particular attention to those with historically oppressed and marginalized identities, with the goal of cultivating a more inclusive learning and working environment where everyone feels safe, valued, respected, responsible, and as though they belong and can contribute.

 Instead of a paid day off, the Heidelberg University community comes together on Martin Luther King Jr. Day for a Day ON!
 With specific development activities centered around the theme of diversity, awareness, acceptance and inclusion, the campus community participates in a series of workshops and programming designed to foster a deeper understanding of the theme.
 Following this; faculty, staff and students participate in community service activities both on- and off campus.
 Ultimately, the goal is to inspire long-lasting, positive change and a deeper appreciation and understanding for diversity, equity and inclusion, in the spirit of the life and messages of Dr. King.